 You’re up and ready to go.

 You got your gear on, and the weather has cleared up for your run, but one question remains.
 What running workout are you going to do today?
-Running is a fantastic exercise with many benefits, but running with a plan is even better.
+There are many benefits of running, but running with a plan is even better.

 When you want to focus on your run and get the most out of the time you have, then choosing from the running workouts below is your best bet.
 Below we’ll dive into running workouts ranging from beginner interval running to hill running.

 Whether you are marathon training, new to running, or want to improve your running economy, we have you covered with the different types of running workouts below.
-Let’s strap on the shoes, and let’s go.
+Strap on your best running shoes, and let’s go.

 Running Workout for Beginners